-The Center on Technology and Disability is a partnership between AIR, FHI360, and PACER, offering technical assistance on assistive and instructional technology solutions to improve outcomes for students with disabilities.
-The effective integration of evidence-based instructional strategies and technologies within ESSA plans will support increased access for students with disabilities to the general educational curriculum; improve their outcomes and educational results; and help them meet college- and career-ready standards.
+The Center on Technology and Disability (2013-2019) was a partnership between AIR, FHI360, and PACER, offering technical assistance on assistive and instructional technology solutions to improve outcomes for students with disabilities.
+The effective integration of evidence-based instructional strategies and technologies within ESSA plans supported increased access for students with disabilities to the general educational curriculum; improve their outcomes and educational results; and help them meet college- and career-ready standards.

 While the Center on Knowledge Translation for Disability and Rehabilitation Research works primarily in the disability and rehabilitation field, the center has tools and resources available to help with state and local ESSA planning.
 These resources include guidance on data-based planning and logic modeling as well as a registry of systematic reviews to help identify evidence-based practices.

-The College and Career Readiness and Success Center provides technical assistance and resources to states and policymakers as they develop plans and to build state capacity to implement college and career readiness efforts.
-The center help states that prioritize college and career readiness (CCR) for all students to leverage the opportunities and flexibilities within ESSA, to develop a coherent CCR approach.
-Specifically, the Center provides support to states in the development of college and career readiness vision, CCR accountability measures, integration of CCR into the provision of a well-rounded education, integrating employability skills into state standards, identifying and supporting the implementation of evidence based practices, and using CCR models to support school improvement, especially in the lowest performing schools.
+From 2012-2019, the College and Career Readiness and Success Center provided technical assistance and resources to states and policymakers as they developed plans and to build state capacity to implement college and career readiness efforts.
+The center helped states prioritizing college and career readiness (CCR) for all students to leverage the opportunities and flexibilities within ESSA, to develop a coherent CCR approach.
+Resources are still available on the archived site.

 The National Center for Analysis of Longitudinal Data in Education Research (CALDER) specializes in using state and district longitudinal data to examine the effects of policies and practices on the learning gains of all students in a district or state.
 ESSA-related topics CALDER has studied include educator preparation and performance, postsecondary and labor market outcomes, and school choice and accountability.